WordPress/gutenberg/docs/getting-started/create-block/attributes.md

 }
 ```

+If you have previously run `npm start`, and the script is still running, you can reload the editor now and add the block to test.
-Rebuild the block using `npm run build`, reload the editor and add the block.
+Otherwise rebuild the block using `npm run build`, reload the editor and add the block.
 Type a message in the editor, save, and view it in the post.

 Next Section: [Code Implementation](/docs/getting-started/create-block/block-code.md)